ssmhkc/go-ui-template/README.md

 Game Orbit is a platform to deploy a game portal in a short time even a publisher has no experience on coding or games.
 Game Orbit includes some components which are necessary to build a game portal.
 The number of components will increase time by time.
 The most important thing is to give a creative and elegant UX experience to players.
 It requires many developers and designers being involved in Game Orbit.
 So we are looking for developers and designers we can work together.

 ## Coding Challange
+Please,
 - Fork this template project
-- Create two components
+- Create at least one component
   - Component 1: We want to list games up to 5.
 It may fit all page completely.
   - Component 2: We want to list games up to 100.
+  - Component 3: We want to display a game in game card.

 You are completely free in styling, designing and coding.